-- Determine which other residents are on site and MAKE THE CONNECTION for networking, support, lunch, consults, etc. - Notify preceptor of all scheduled meetings, ADS, and events that will take you away from the rotation - Ask your preceptor about upcoming grand rounds, pharmacy rounds, etc.
+- Figure out which other residents are on site and MAKE THE CONNECTION for networking, support, lunch, consults, etc. - Notify preceptor of all scheduled meetings, ADS, and events that will take you away from the rotation - Ask your colleagues about upcoming grand rounds, pharmacy rounds, social activities, etc.